 Caesar did not like the location of the Senate Building (which still stands in the Roman Forum) because the Forum was by then incredibly crowded, dirty, and prone to flooding.
 He temporarily moved Senate operations to a small meeting hall standing among the columns of the courtyard in front of the theater: the Curia of Pompey.
 Less than a month after his appointment as dictator, it was here that Caesar was stabbed to death by his Senators.
-The location of his death has recently been hypothesized to be in the exact place where you are now standing: Caesar’s son Augustus had an ‘altar’ built in the place where his father fell, and that block of concrete is in the square you are now looking into.
+The location of his death has recently been hypothesized to be in the exact place where you are now standing: Caesar’s great nephew (and adopted son) Augustus had an ‘altar’ built in the place where his father fell, and that block of concrete is in the square you are now looking into.

 From here, walk towards the medieval tower (‘the tower of the little Pope’) on the corner of the square.
 Opposite is Via Paganica.
 Stroll down this lane until you reach a charming piazza, and admire the beautiful, unusual, but amazingly detailed Fontana delle Tartarughe (Fountain of the Turtles), designed by Giacomo della Porta in the 16th century.